FREQUENTLY ASKED QUESTIONS

 Can I mix topsoil and compost?

 We highly recommend it.
 We suggest not mixing more than 50% compost.
 Anytime you add organic matter to your soil you are doing it a great favor.
 Compost is very rich in organic matter and beneficial microbes.
-If you pick up or have delivered, we can load a scoop of topsoil followed by a scoop of compost which mixes the 2 together perfectly when you dump or shovel it out.
+If you pick up or have delivered, we can load a scoop of topsoil followed by a scoop of compost which mixes the two together perfectly when you dump or shovel it out.

 How much Mulch/Topsoil/Stone can I get in my truck?